The Secrets Behind Grant Writing

 What makes our program special?

-The process of grant writing is already stressful, so attend school for in-person courses can be an added stressor.
-This fully online course is self-paced so that you can work through the content at your own pace.
+The process of grant writing is already stressful, so attending school for in-person courses can be an added stressor.
+This fully online course is self-paced, so you can work through the content at your own pace.
 The course access is 22 weeks long, with students completing it in an average of 18 weeks.
 Led by a UWF professor, this class provides a valuable opportunity to ask all your relevant questions and engage with an expert in writing and securing grant funding.